 What About Spraying Mosquito Repellant on Your Clothes?

-Yes, spraying mosquito repellant on clothing before going outside can certainly provide you with an extra layer of security.
+Spraying mosquito repellant on clothing before going outside can certainly provide you with an extra layer of security.

 Insect repellents like DEET, for example, can be safely applied to the outside of your clothes.
 When doing so, it’s important to carefully follow the label instructions in order to avoid health risks.

-Nowadays, there are also special types of clothing that come pre-treated with permethrin.
+Nowadays, there are even special types of clothing that come pre-treated with permethrin.
 Permethrin is a pesticide with a knockdown effect against mosquitoes, meaning that mosquitoes are either incapacitated or killed after coming into contact with the clothing.

 MMPC is an eco-friendly pest control company based in New York City.
 We have over 25 years of experience helping people keep mosquitoes and other pests away from their homes using effective and environmentally-safe methods.